HaraldKangSchroeder/MyRabbitsClassifier/README.md

 ### Preprocessing and preparation
 Download the respective zip.file, extract it and place the data folder inside the project root directory.
 By executing each cell in the notebook file `data_preprocessor.ipynb`, you
 1. apply an augmentation step by rotating, shifting ... the raw images to increase the number of training samples.
 Right now, each image is duplicated+augmented 10 times.
 However, you can play around with my settings and change the augmentation parameters as desired.
-You will find the augmentated images in `/data/augmented/<CLASS>` for each class.
+You will find the augmented images in `/data/augmented/<CLASS>` for each class.
 This took almost 4 hours in my case.

 2. prepare the data by splitting them into a training, test and validation set.
 By default, the training set will have 900 images per class, the validation set 100 and the test set 30 which you can find in `/data/<validation || test || training>`.

 ### Training
 If you want to skip the preprocessing, you can directly start training with my preprocessed data.
 Download the respective zip.file, extract it and place the data folder inside the project root directory.
 You can then either use the `mobilenet_training.ipynb` or the `vgg16_training.ipynb` to train a model and adapt parameters as you desire.
+Afterwards, a confusion matrix will plot the performance of the model.